-Our Board believes it is in the best interests of the Company and our stockholders to approve the Amended 2018 Plan to increase the number of shares available for issuance by an additional 4,000,000 shares, given the need to support the launch of our second commercial product and the continued market opportunities around both our commercial products and our pipeline.
-If the Amended 2018 Plan is not approved, we will not have a sufficient number of authorized shares for future issuance past 2024.
-Prior to the Board approving the Amended 2018 Plan, 27,657,133 shares of common stock were authorized for issuance under the 2018 Plan, plus the Prior Plans' returning shares, if any, which become available for grant under this Plan from time to time, as a result of the repurchase of shares or the cancellation or expiration of options under such Prior Plans.
-As of March 15, 2023, 7,354,654 shares of common stock remained available for future grant under the 2018 Plan.
-If this Proposal No. 2 is approved, an additional 4,000,000 shares will become available for future grant under the Amended 2018 Plan, which, as discussed below, we expect will enable us to make anticipated equity award grants into 2025.
+Our Board believes it is in the best interests of the Company and our stockholders to approve the Amended 2018 Plan to increase the number of shares available for issuance by an additional 6,500,000 shares, given the need to support the launch of our third commercial product and the continued market opportunities around both our growing commercial portfolio and our pipeline.
+If the Amended 2018 Plan is not approved, we will not have a sufficient number of authorized shares to maintain the current level of equity compensation in 2025.
+Prior to the Board approving the Amended 2018 Plan, 31,657,133 shares of common stock were authorized for issuance under the 2018 Plan. plus the Prior Plans' returning shares, if any, which become available for grant under this Plan from time to time, as a result of the expiration, termination, forfeiture, cancelation of awards granted under the Prior Plans or shares subject to a stock award under the Prior Plans other than an option or SSAR which are reacquired or withheld (or not issued) by the Company to satisfy a tax withholding obligation in connection with such stock award.
+As of March 25, 2024, 6,695,784 shares of common stock remained available for future grant under the 2018 Plan.
+If this Proposal No. 2 is approved, an additional 6,500,000 shares will become available for future grant under the Amended 2018 Plan, which, as discussed below, we expect will enable us to make anticipated equity award grants through 2025.